AlexYu84/AWS-server-hosting/README.md

 ## Background
 we will being hosting a minecraft server through AWS.
 However, we will do this ONLY through terraform and scripts.
-We will not need to connect to AWS in any way besides starting up the lab.
+We will not need to connect to AWS in any way besides starting up the lab/AWS session.

 ## Setup